haowang666/haowang666.github.io/tools.md

 <div class="post">
 	<h1 class="pageTitle">Tools for Computational Analysis</h1>
 	<p class="intro"> Learning R </p>
+        <p> <a href="https://www.r-project.org/">R</a> is a powerful open statistical programming language.
+This is THE TOOL if you
+want to master statistical analysis (Python is great and numpy packages aren't as developed as R).  </p>
 	<ul>
 		<li> <a href="https://www.rstudio.com/online-learning/">Rstudio</a> </li>
                 <li> <a href= "https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf"> R Introduction </a> </li>